mmcclanahan/odin-recipes/README.md

 # odin-recipes
-barebones website website - HTML
+starter website for recipes using HTML